-Mission: Terpsicorps Theatre of Dance brings innovative dance to the community of Asheville as well as the state of North Carolina through concert performances; collaborations with local and nationally known artists and arts organizations; and both outreach and dance training programs for children of all cultural and economic backgrounds designed to delight, enlighten, and educate.
+Mission: Terpsicorps Theatre of Dance brings innovative dance to the communities of Asheville and Winston-Salem as well as the state of North Carolina through concert performances; collaborations with local and nationally known artists and arts organizations; and both outreach and dance training programs for children of all cultural and economic backgrounds designed to delight, enlighten, and educate.

 The mission of the company expanded in 2015 with the addition of it’s newest endeavor, The

 Academy at Terpsicorps.
 Now students of all ages, from beginner to pre-professional, can take